Genoese School

 The entrance to Via del Campo, in Genoa, sung by Fabrizio De André, a preeminent exponent of the School.

-The Genoese School (Scuola genovese, in Italian) is a cultural and art movement developed and rooted, since the 1960s, in Genoa, Italy.
-It is mainly linked to the Italian "canzone d'autore" (art song).
+The Genoese School (Scuola genovese) is a cultural and art movement developed and rooted, since the 1960s, in Genoa, Italy.
+It is mainly linked to the Italian canzone d'autore ("art song" or "song with [a renowned] author").

 History

 Among the major representatives of the "classical school" of the 1960s are: Umberto Bindi, Fabrizio De André, Bruno Lauzi, Gino Paoli, Giorgio Calabrese and Luigi Tenco.
-An important role was played also by the brothers Gian Franco and Gian Piero Reverberi, musicians and arrangers from Genoa who promoted many of the "cantautori" of the first generation, allowing them to work in Milan.
+An important role was played also by the brothers Gian Franco and Gian Piero Reverberi, musicians and arrangers from Genoa who promoted many of the cantautori (singer-songwriters) of the first generation, allowing them to work in Milan.

-All of them were musically and artistically grown in Genoa, city where they were born or have been moved to as children.
-They use, during the 1960s, to meet each other at the Foce di Genova and, in particular, at the dairy bar "Igea" (which was a source of inspiration to Gino Paoli for his song Quattro amici in 1991), in via Casaregis at the corner with via Cecchi (later renamed as Roby Bar and today named Mini Mixing Bar).
+All of them were musically and artistically grown in Genoa, the city where they were born or had moved to as children.
+In the 1960s they often met in the Foce neighborhood of Genoa and in particular at the Igea bar (which was a source of inspiration to Gino Paoli for his song "Quattro amici" in 1991), in Via Casaregis at the corner with Via Cecchi (later renamed as Roby Bar and today named Mini Mixing Bar).

 Cultural influence

 This movement determined «a deep break with the traditional Italian music», in primis for a renewed artistic means, more refined and eclectic, and then for a diverse use of the language, more realist.
 Thus, facing a huge variety of themes, from sentiments, to existential experiences, to politics, to ideology, to war and themes as the social exclusion, with strong individualistic accent and close to the tones of the French existentialism.

 Cultural influences of the Genoese School are different, from the Italian and Ligurean literary and musical tradition (Camillo Sbarbaro, Cesare Pavese, Giorgio Caproni, Riccardo Mannerini), from the French and English literature of the begin of 20th century (Jean-Paul Sartre, Raymond Queneau), from the anarchic philosophy (in particular Tenco, De André and Paoli) and the liberal one (Lauzi), from the French music of Charles Aznavour, Jacques Brel and Georges Brassens from the US-folk of Bob Dylan.
 Amongst the literary exponents from Beat Generation: Allen Ginsberg, Jack Kerouac, William Burroughs e Gregory Corso.
-In particular, both Lauzi and De André dedicated part of their production to their cities, adopting also the Ligurian language in more songs; examples are the songs Genova per noi (Bruno Lauzi, but written by the piemontese Paolo Conte, 1975) and Crêuza de mä (Fabrizio De André, 1984).
+In particular, both Lauzi and De André dedicated part of their production to their cities, adopting also the Ligurian language in more songs; examples are the songs "Genova per noi" (performed by Bruno Lauzi, but written by the Piedmontese songwriter Paolo Conte, 1975) and "Crêuza de mä" (Fabrizio De André, 1984).
 The sea of Liguria is a recurrent topic for all the cantautori of the Genoese School.